-The LightningElectric zero-emissions package is available for Ford Transit as part of Ford’s eQVM program.
+The LightningElectric zero emission package is available for Ford Transit as part of Ford’s eQVM program.
 The product will be available first on heavy-duty Transits with a 10,360-pound gross vehicle weight rating (GVWR) and will go on sale in early 2018.
 Conversions and service are performed by Ford QVM-certified upfitters and dealers around the world.

 “Our new LightningElectric model provides fleets with a terrific option to save money and achieve sustainability goals on a popular and serviceable Ford platform that is powerful, smooth, and quiet,” said Tim Reeser, CEO of Lightning Systems.
 Reeser made the announcement today at the Electric & Hybrid Vehicle Technology Expo during National Drive Electric Week (September 9 to 17).